-Туре Cut-off (Cu %) M tonnes Grade (Cu %) Contained Metal (Mlbs Cu) In-Pit (2) 0.5 40.5 1.02 913
+Туре Cut-off (Cu %) M tonnes Grade (Cu %) Contained Metal (Mlbs Cu)

+Indicated

+In-Pit (2) 0.5 40.5 1.02 913

 - These resource estimates have been prepared in accordance with NI 43-101 and the CIM Definition Standards.
 Mineral resources that are not mineral reserves do not have demonstrated economic viability.
-See "Risk Factors" and "Cautionary Note to United States Investors." - Resources stated as contained within a pit shell developed using a metal price of US\$3.00/lb Cu, mining costs of US\$2.00/tonne, milling costs of US\$11/tonne, G&A cost of US\$5.00/tonne, 87% metallurgical recoveries and an average pit slope of 43 degrees. - Rounding as required by reporting guidelines may result in apparent summation differences between tonnes, grade and contained metal content. - Tonnage and grade measurements are in metric units.
+See "Risk Factors" and "Cautionary Note to United States Investors." - Resources stated as contained within a pit shell developed using a metal price of US\$3.00/lb Cu, mining costs of US\$2.00/tonne, milling costs of US\$11/tonne, G&A cost of US\$5.00/tonne, 87% metallurgical recoveries and an average pit slope of 43 degrees. - 3.
+Rounding as required by reporting guidelines may result in apparent summation differences between tonnes, grade and contained metal content. - 4.
+Tonnage and grade measurements are in metric units.
 Contained copper are reported as imperial pounds. - 5.
-All amounts are stated in U.S. dollars unless otherwise noted.
+All amounts are stated in U.S. dollars unless otherwise noted. - 6.
+Mineral resources are reported on a 100% basis.
+Following the formation of the Joint Venture, Trilogy and South32 each own 50% of the Bornite Project.

-Table 8: Inferred Resource Estimate for the Bornite Project
+Table 7: Inferred Resource Estimate for the Bornite Project